sidney-eliot/3d-artists-handbook/content/_index.md

 _Note that things/ entire pages are unfinished.
 (The symbol ⚠ denotes that those elements/ pages have not yet been finished/ integrated)_

 ## Main
-_This section will be moved to a side panel so it can accessed from every page._
+_This section will be moved to a side panel so it can be accessed from every page._

 > [!note] Sidebar
 >